aws-samples/ec2-lamp-server/README.md

 ## Notice
 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [MySQL Community Edition](https://www.mysql.com/products/community/) and [Webmin](https://webmin.com/) which are licensed under [GPL](https://www.mysql.com/products/community/) and [BSD-3-Clause](https://webmin.com/about/) license respectively.
+Usage of Amaonz DCV indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html).

-Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
+By using the template, you accept license agreements of all software that is installed in the EC2 instance.

 ### Requirements
 - EC2 instance must be provisioned in a subnet with IPv4 internet connectivity.
-- To use [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) with HTTPS, either [request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) or [import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
+- To use [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) with HTTPS, either [request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) or [import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).

 ## Deploying using CloudFormation console